Answers to common questions about the Special Collections Research Center's collections and services.

 ArchivEra provides finding aids for all SCRC archival collections.
 Finding aids provide extensive information about the scope of and materials in each collection.

 Morris Library’s catalog Primo contains records of the rare books held at SCRC archival repositories.

 Searching Archon and I-share is an important first step to finding material in SCRC, but you may also contact SCRC staff if you have difficulty finding what you are looking for.
 Also, see How to Find.

 All SCRC materials must be used in the Reading Room, located on the first floor of Morris Library.
-The Reading Room is open by appointment only.
-Please email us to plan your visit.
+See the Morris Library homepage for current hours of the SCRC Reading Room.
+You may also email us to plan your visit.

 On your first visit to SCRC, you will be asked to fill out a Researcher Registration form and present photo identification.
 You will also be asked to review and agree to the SCRC Materials Use Policy.
 On each visit to SCRC, you will submit a request for the material you would like to use by completing a call slip.